-V. Field work in Antarctica
+IV.
+Field work in Antarctica

-Nanoparticles can also be produced by metal- and metalloid-resistant microorganisms.
+Nanoparticles can also be produced by metal- and metalloidresistant microorganisms.
 Extremeophiles collected in the high-UV, low-temperature environments of Antarctica have shown promise to provide genes that can help to biologically produce nanoparticles upon exposure to soluble metal/metalloidal salts.
-Harvesting this microbes involves sampling soil, sediments, and water in biospherically "unusual environments.
-Chasteen-financed by the Chilean government-travelled to Antarctica for a 15 day research trip in (austral) spring of 2013 to collect soil, water, and sediment samples from Antarctic islands and the Antarctic peninsula above 63 south latitude.
+Recently Chasteen-financed by the Chilean government travelled to Antarctica for a 15 day research trip to collect soil, water, and sediment samples from Antarctic islands and the Antarctic peninsula above 63 south latitude.